 Our research directions institute divisions and research and collaborative research activities:

-Physics in Greifswald developed as a center of gas discharge- and plasma physics, with the Leibniz Institute for Plasma Science and Technology (INP Greifswald) and the Max Planck Institute for Plasma Physics (IPP), hosting the Wendelstein 7-X stellarator experiment.
+Greifswald is a center of plasma physics, with the Leibniz Institute for Plasma Science and Technology (INP Greifswald) and the Max Planck Institute for Plasma Physics (IPP), hosting the Wendelstein 7-X stellarator experiment.

 Physics has been taught in Greifswald since the foundation of the university in 1456.
 Famous researchers as Gustav Mie (Mie-Scatering) and Johannes Stark (Stark-Effect, Noble Prize 1919) researched in Greifswald. more...